|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I mailed this Limoncello Bundt Cake to my in-laws for their Christmas celebration.
-They said it arrived perfectly intact and tasted fabulous.
-This is one of those cakes that taste better the longer they sit.
+This Limoncello Bundt Cake is one of those cakes that taste better the longer they sit.
 The only problem is keeping other people’s hands off of it.

 Grease and flour a 12-cup Bundt cake pan.